dougalcaleb/instant-carousel/README.md

 ##### v0.2.0:
 * Features:
     * Implemented infinite drag scroll - it is no longer limited to the center slide and the two adjacent to it
-    * New extensions for type 0: multiple pages can now be visible at once
+    * New extensions for type "static": multiple pages can now be visible at once
     * Swiping can now be throttled
     * Different types of user interactions can be individually throttled or not throttled
     * Swiping now supports moving multiple pages at once
     * Type settings is no longer defined by arbitrary integers, now uses names (strings) instead
     * Improved documentation
     * Swiping has been optimized for large page counts
+    * Support for multiple carousels on one page
     * New settings (refer to documentation above for descriptions):
-      * static_showPages
+      * showPages
-      * static_pageSpacing
+      * pageSpacing
-      * static_pageSpacingUnits
+      * pageSpacingUnits
-      * static_spacingMode
+      * spacingMode
       * transition_timingFunction
       * throttle_swipe
       * throttle_keys